Calendar Girls: Filming

 Kettlewell represented the fictional village of Knapely.

 Filming took place in the summer of 2002.
 Whereas the actual Calendar Girls were members of the Rylstone Women's Institute, much of the film was shot in and around the village of Kettlewell in North Yorkshire, some ten miles away, which stood in for the fictional village of Knapely.
-Additional locations include Buckden, Burnsall, Conistone, Ilkley, Settle, Linton, Malham, Skipton, Westminster and Ealing in London, and the beach in Santa Monica, USA.
-The penultimate shot of lead characters Chris and Annie walking down a street was filmed in Turville.
+Additional locations include Buckden, Burnsall, Conistone, Ilkley, Settle, Linton, Malham, and Skipton in North Yorkshire, Westminster and Ealing in London, and the beach in Santa Monica, USA.
+The penultimate shot of lead characters Chris and Annie walking down a street was filmed in Turville in Buckinghamshire.
 Interiors were filmed in the Shepperton Studios in Surrey.

 The pictures in the film-version calendar were taken by professional stills photographer Jaap Buitendijk.
 Filming of the nude scenes took a week.
 According to Cole, the actors were struck by group spirit when they met their real-life counterparts from the Women's Institute and experienced the supportive atmosphere that had got them all through the embarrassment of taking their clothes off to make a calendar.
 That same spirit started to show on set, with the cast becoming determined to be nude, even when it was not requested for filming, including face shots.
-It was suggested that Phillip Glennister's character says to Celia Imrie's character "You look beautiful Celia" he was aiming it at Celia Imrie herself as support.
+It was suggested that when Phillip Glennister's character says to Celia Imrie's character "You look beautiful, Celia", he was aiming it at Celia Imrie herself as support.
 While Cole and his team placed vegetables strategically for shooting, bits kept showing through and they had to reshoot several scenes.
 However, a young man from digital remastering had to spend four weeks removing all the private parts in post-production.
-The actors were very supportive of each other, with a bottle of champagne waiting whenever anyone finished their nude scene.
+The actors were very supportive of one another, with a bottle of champagne waiting whenever anyone finished their nude scene.

 Music

-Hollywood Records was announced as the distributor of the soundtrack album for Calendar Girls which featured sixteen songs, including "You Upset Me Baby" performed by B.B.
+Hollywood Records was announced as the distributor of the soundtrack album for Calendar Girls, which featured sixteen songs, including "You Upset Me Baby" performed by B.B.
 King, "Sloop John B" by the Beach Boys, "The Way You Do the Things You Do" by The Temptations, and "Comin' Home Baby" by Roland Kirk and Quincy Jones.
 It was released on 9 December 2003 in the United Kingdom.